 The instantaneous CO2 emissions calculated according to Annex 7 shall be integrated using a moving averaging window method, based on a reference CO2 mass.

 The usage of the reference CO2 mass is illustrated in Figure A8/2.
-The principle of the calculation is as follows: The RDE distance-specific CO2 mass emissions are not calculated for the complete data set, but for sub-sets of the complete data set, the length of these sub-sets being determined so as to match always the same fraction of the CO2 mass emitted by the vehicle over the applicable WLTP test (after all appropriate corrections e.g. ATCT are applied, where relevant).
+The principle of the calculation is as follows: The RDE distance-specific CO2 mass emissions are not calculated for the complete data set, but for sub-sets of the complete data set, the length of these sub-sets being determined so as to always match the same fraction of the CO2 mass emitted by the vehicle over the applicable WLTP test (after all appropriate corrections e.g. ATCT are applied, where relevant).
 The moving window calculations are conducted with a time increment Δt corresponding to the data sampling frequency.
 These sub-sets used to calculate the vehicle on-road CO2 emissions and its average speed are referred to as ‘averaging windows’ in the following sections.
 The calculation described in this point shall be run from the first data point (forward), as shown in Figure A8/1.

 The following data shall not be considered for the calculation of the CO2 mass, the distance and the vehicle average speed in each averaging window: